 The necessary EU and national structures need to be in place to ensure the implementation and management of the different information management tools.
-The European Council also calls for the establishment of an administration, as proposed by the Commission, having the competence and capacity to develop technically and manage large-scale IT-systems in the area of freedom, security and justice.
+The European Council also calls for the establishment of an administration, as proposed by the Commission, having the competence and capacity to develop technically and manage large-scale IT-systems in the area of freedom, security and justice, as referred to in the joint statements of the Institutions in December 2006 and October 2007.
 Possible additional tasks should be considered by the Council in the light of the Information Management Strategy.